Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey

 \subsection{Other Methods}

-In this section, we introduce approaches which do not fit into one of the previous subcategories.

-\cite{GensDeepSymmetry} suggest to form feature maps over arbitrary symmetry groups.
+In this section, we introduce approaches which do not fit into one of the previous subcategories. \cite{GensDeepSymmetry} form feature maps over arbitrary symmetry groups via transformed kernels.
 A kernel-based interpolation scheme is used to find all transformed points in the lower layer contributing to a point of the symmetry feature map.
 The same kernel is used at every point of the symmetry feature map which leads to weight-tying among transformations.
 To reduce the computational complexity especially for higher-order transformations, a sub-sampling of the $N$ most important points in a neighborhood, determined by Gauss-Newton optimization, is performed.

-TI-Pooling (\cite{Laptev}) is a method to compute transformation-invariant features.
-The input of a CNN is transformed with all transformation elements the network should be invariant to, one forward-pass per transformation element is computed using the same weights and max-pooling is applied among all responses, as shown in Figure \ref{fig:TIPooling}.
-While this procedure is a straight-forward way to obtain transformation-invariance, it is computationally expensive since - due to its \textit{brute-force} nature - $|G|$ forward-passes need to be computed per input.
-This is especially problematic for bigger transformation groups.

-\cite{HenriquesWarpedConv} propose to warp the input of a CNN using the exponential map of arbitrary transformation groups such that transformations of the input result in translations of the warped image map.
-Hence, a standard convolution can be applied in the warped space to achieve equivariance - decreasing computational requirements compared to group convolutions.
-This approach is applied to three transformations: scale and aspect ratio, scale and rotation and perspective 3D rotations.
-However, in their implementation, the arbitrary groups need to be Abelian and only have two parameters in order to avoid more complex computations.